 Oh cool!
 I was done at like 4.21pm.
 I walked out of the NHIF offices happily.

 A week later I wrote again to customer care asking them if my dependents had been added, and they responded in the affirmative.

 Mummy Tales is an organization dedicated to empowering its readers on different aspects of womanhood and motherhood.
-Mummy Tales is the top Women & Girl Empowerment blog in Kenya (BAKE 2017 awards) and 2016 top Women & Girl Empowerment blog (African Blogger Awards).
 Read more motherhood experiences of Kenyan moms here.
-Follow Mummy Tales on: FACEBOOK l YOU TUBE l INSTAGRAM l TWITTER
+Connect with Mummy Tales on: FACEBOOK l YOU TUBE l INSTAGRAM l TWITTER